kevinzg/cottontail/README.md

-# Cottontail
+# Cottontail 🐰

+Browser extension to create flashcards on the browser and sync them with Anki.

 ## Build

-Tested with node v16.13.1 and npm v8.1.2 using Linux.
+Tested with node v18.12.1 and npm v8.19.2 using Linux.

 ```bash
 npm run install